Find out how companies use risk factors such as your address, occupation and riding history to calculate your bike insurance quotes.

 It will then decide whether to place any restrictions on your driving licence.
-If you don't have a restricted licence, insurance companies can't charge you any more for your insurance as you are not an increased risk to them.
+If you have a restricted licence, insurance companies will factor this in when calculating your premium.

 For further details regarding medical conditions, consult the official DVLA information.†

-Motorbike insurance companies will ask you how many miles you cover a year because, the more time you spend out on the road, the greater the chance of you having an accident or making a claim.
+Motorbike insurance companies will ask you how many miles you cover a year.
+It's likely that the more time you spend out on the road the greater they will consider the risk that you will have an accident or make a claim.

 Other occupations that may increase your insurance premiums are workers on licensed premises and entertainers.

-If you need business use on your motorbike then your premium may increase to cover the increased mileage you will be doing as you are seen as a greater risk of having a claim or accident.
+If you need business use on your motorbike then your premium may increase to cover the increased mileage you'll be doing as you're seen as a greater risk of having a claim or accident.